vishnupadmanabhan/vishnupadmanabhan.github.io/_posts/2018-06-16-criticism.md

 ### 1. You are always judged
 No matter what you do or how careful you are about living your life, you are always being judged.
 There is no escape.
 Accepting this truth is liberating.
 Less you care about making everyone happy, more you'll be happy.
 Take a moment to take this in and move on with what you intend to do.

 I have been to lavish weddings where the families have spent a fortune on food and decor.
-There are these guests who have this one job, just criticise the entire setup.
-Although their tummies are full, they still leave a comment on how the food was not precisely   78.6&#176;C. These comments invariably make their way back to the hosts and they spend some time being upset that they couldn't meet the expectations of the guests.
+There are these guests who have this one job - just criticise the entire setup.
+Although their tummies are full, they still leave a comment on how the temperature of the curry was not precisely 78.6&#176;C. These comments invariably make their way back to the hosts and they spend some time being upset that they couldn't meet the expectations of the guests.
 Is it worth it?
 Like _really?_

 ### 2. Bigger the game, more the criticism
 When you get criticised more severely, usually it means that you are doing something.
 More impactful your work, bigger the criticism.
 It's a motivating way to look at things.
 If you are getting more criticism, it means you are doing something that has a bigger impact.